 (incidentally my colour sensitivity is so extreme that I can’t look at the intensity of a colour spectrum so my husband removed the colour and sent me a black and white line graph for my observation.)

-ALSO I feel the change in the light as much as I perceive it visually.
+I feel the change in the light as much as I perceive it visually.
 I know if there is more violet light because I will feel more intuitive or suddenly have a desire to eat crunchy food.
-I know if there is more red light because I will feel less grounded and have a desire to eat softer foods.
+I know if there is more red light because I will feel more grounded and have a desire to eat softer foods.